NotifyHub-in/NotifyHub/docs/project-status.md

 This file tracks what has been built so far in the notification control plane and what still needs to be completed to make it production ready.

+For the detailed production-readiness plan, sequencing, and go-live checklist, see [Production Release Plan](/Users/Shaik/notifications/notification-control-plane/docs/production-release-plan.md).

 ## Completed Work

 - [x] Monorepo service layout